Jute trade: Bangladeshi jute traders

 BJMC also operates mills that do not deal in jute, including Galfra Habib Ltd., Mills Furnishing Ltd. and Jute-Fibre Glass Industry.

 Jute cultivation and jute trade in Bangladesh are sectors where significant incidence of child labour has been observed and recorded in the 2014 TVPRA List issued by the Bureau of International Labor Affairs.

 Dundee Jute

 The entrepreneurs of the Dundee jute industry in Scotland were called the Jute Barons.

+Cox's Stack, a Category A Listed Building in Dundee, Camperdown Works, designed by George Addison Cox with James MacLaren, built 1865-6, visible on the city’s skyline.

 Dundee was a centre of flax spinning and the whale oil industry.
 They realised that jute could be mechanically spun if whale oil was added.

 They created a huge new industry making bags for the transport of goods like coffee and as sandbags.

+By the later nineteenth century, as part of the wider Industrial Revolution in Scotland, Dundee had become the principal centre of jute manufacture within the British Empire and one of the largest producers worldwide, with production, shipping, engineering and finance closely interconnected within the city’s economy.